 There are also links to religious/spiritual sites on my page, Religious Studies & Spirituality Links.

-I've written an essay on Restrictive Religious Groups and an article on Psychological Issues of Former Members of Restrictive Religious Groups.
+I've written essays on Restrictive Religious Groups and Psychological Issues of Former Members of Restrictive Religious Groups.

 A very accessible article by a scholar of religion on The Nature of Religious Experience

 A troubling aspect of many high demand groups, including some well established churches, is male dominance of women and children who have little or no voice in the community and often even their personal lives.
 Some Christian groups subscribe to so-called "Headship Theology" which asserts that, just as Christ is the head of the church, so men are the divinely appointed heads of their families and church communities whose authority must not be questioned.
 In other groups patriarchal oppression may be more subtle but still very much present.
 Wife Material is the semi-autobiographical story of a woman growing up in the fundamentalist Church of Christ.
 The author, Deborah Cox, is a Springfield, Missouri clinical psychologist who has also co-authored two books on women's anger.
 Beyond Belief: The Secret Lives of Women In Extreme Religions is a very readable anthology in which women from a wide variety of religions relate their experiences of sexist religious oppression.

 The HBO documentary, "Going Clear: Scientology and the Prison of Belief," is an outstanding exploration, based on the book of the same title, of one of the most extreme and abusive cultic groups.
 With eight former members telling the stories of their involvement it presents a convincing account of how intelligent people can become seduced by abusive leaders and irrational beliefs.

 Also there are many Facebook groups and on-line discussion groups for ex-members of various churches and groups.